websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

    :lines: 38-41,43-46,65-66,67-68,70-71
 ```

-The `getData` method does most of the work: it must return a `DDMDaProviderResponse` that the Forms framework understands.
+The `getData` method does most of the work.
+It must return a `DDMDaProviderResponse` that the Forms framework understands.
 For the B4D8 data provider, these are the highlights:

 1. The URL to our XML data source is constructed: